-Mary C. Peckham – Partner
+Mary C. Peckham – Senior Counsel

 In December 2010, Denver Colorado attorney, Mary Peckham, along with fellow lawyers, Joane Garcia-Colson and Fredilyn Sison, wrote a book, Trial in Action: The Persuasive Power of Psychodrama.
 This book is a step-by-step manual that will help lawyers who are new to psychodrama learn the basic techniques and will help lawyers familiar with the method improve their skills.